Time-Optimal Path Planning in a Constant Wind for Uncrewed Aerial Vehicles using Dubins Set Classification: Methodology

-The following transition point angle $\theta_{\alpha 2}$ is $\frac{\pi}{2}$ from $\theta_{\alpha 1}$ in the same direction as $\delta \theta_\alpha $.
-Just as before, if $\theta_{\alpha 2}$ does not cross the $x$ axis, then the next transition point is calculated with (\ref{equ:rn}) using $\theta_{\alpha 2}$.
-This process is then repeated for $\beta(t)$ to find its transition points.
+The following transition point angle $\theta_{\alpha 2}$ is $\pi/2$ from $\theta_{\alpha 1}$ in the same direction as $\delta \theta_\alpha $.
+Just as before, if $\theta_{\alpha 2}$ does not cross the $x$ axis in the rotation from $\theta(0)$, then the next transition point is calculated with (\ref{equ:rn}) using $\theta_{\alpha 2}$.
+This process is then repeated for $\beta(t)$ to find its transition points and both are added to the ordered set $\Gamma$. $N$ can be at most $4$, because a rotation of $\pi/2$ from either of the latter points would lead to an angle pointing away from the goal state trajectory.
 An example configuration can be seen in Fig.~\ref{fig:decisionLIne}.
-There can be at most $4$ total transition points, as a rotation of $\frac{\pi}{2}$ from either of the latter points would lead to an angle pointing away from the goal state trajectory.

-The transition points are then iterated over to check if the solution lies before that point.
-First, the segment between the transition point and the previous one is checked to satisfy the $d > 4R$ condition.
+The transition points are then iterated over from smallest to largest to check if the solution lies before that point.
+First, all points in the segment between the transition point and the previous one are checked for the $d > 4R_0$ condition.
 If the check is satisfied, the time it takes to go from the goal state to the transition point $r_n$ is computed by $t_{goal} = {r_n}/{V_w}$.
-Similarly, the time for the vehicle to travel from the start state to the transition point is also computed by finding the Dubins path between the points and then solving for the time with $t_{start} = {l_p}/{v}$, where $l_p$ is the path length.
-If $t_{start} < t_{goal}$, it means that the solution lies between the transition points.
-To find the quadrants for the section, we compute the angle of the midpoint between the transition points with
+Similarly, the time for the vehicle to travel from the start state to the transition point is also computed by finding the Dubins path between the points and then solving for the time with $t_{start} = {l_p}/{V_a}$, where $l_p$ is the path length.
+If $t_{start} < t_{goal}$, it indicates that the solution lies between the transition points, and the quadrants for that specific segment now need to be determined.